KevinZ0217/CSE-110/index.md

 > A mouse waiting for a surgery.

 2. (../blob/main/assets/images/rat.png?raw=true)
-> another mouse wih cranial window, waiting for a surgery.
+> Another mouse with cranial window, waiting for a surgery.

 # Quoting code